MutasemEnad/Real-Time-Car-Parking-using-YOLO-v8s/README.md

 to capture video frames from the webcam feed, preprocess them, and pass them through the model for inference.
 This streamlined process facilitated real-world applications of computer vision, offering insights into object detection within live video streams

+**Dataset:**
+the data set whic use in this project you can find it in roboflow in this link: https://universe.roboflow.com/almutasem-bellah-enad/real-time-car-parking